gpioduino/spec/README.md

 # spec
-Specification for the gpioduino protocol
+Specification for the gpioduino serial communication protocol

 ## overview

-the gpioduino protocol is designed to be easy to implement and flexible to extend.
+the gpioduino protocol is designed to be easy to implement and flexible.

 - command based
 - text based